 A child may be at risk of harm if they do not attend school regularly.
 This will be considered a safeguarding matter.

 Holidays taken during term time

 The school does not permit holidays to be taken during term time.
-Parents should be aware that the law now enforces the position regarding holidays.
-The Education (Pupil Registration) (England) (Amendment) Regulations 2013, which became law on 01 September 2013, state that the Headteacher may not grant any leave of absence during term time unless there are exceptional circumstances.
+Parents/carers should be aware that the law now enforces the position regarding holidays.
+The Education (Pupil Registration) (England) (Amendment) Regulations 2013, which became law on 1 September 2013, state that the Headteacher may not grant any leave of absence during term time unless there are exceptional circumstances.

-In accordance with the above regulations, requests for leave of absence will be treated sympathetically, but only in exceptional circumstances can they be approved.
-Parents who take their child out of school for five days or more during term time, without the authority of the Headteacher, will be liable to receive a penalty notice.
+Parents/carers who take their child out of school for five or more days during term time, without the authority of the Headteacher, will be liable to receive a penalty notice.

 If you require more information please refer to the documents listed in featured content.